 Now that you have a better understanding of how each species has a special role in an ecosystem, especially keystone species, you should also better understand the consequences if one of those species disappears.
 Reflect on the role of all species as it relates to the integrity of an ecosystem.

 - 1. What are the potential effects, negative or positive, of removing a species from an ecosystem? - 2.
-How does ocean health depend on ecosystem relationships? - 3.
-How can humans create consumer goods which simultaneously protect critical ecosystem components?
+What are some ways we can protect critical ecosystem relationships? - 3.
+How does ocean health depend on ecosystem relationships?